c0ffeeartc/EntitasGenericAddon/README.md

   - Struct components API method names end with underscore (`Add_`, `Remove_`, `Replace_`, `Has_`, `Event_System_*_`)

-  - Can be used together with regular Entitas components
   - Manual `EntityIndex` registration

 ## Installation
 There are two ways of using EntitasGenericAddon:
-  - with existing generated Contexts(not preferred)
+  - with existing generated Contexts(not recommended)
     - For now it only adds new generic contexts, generated and generic context instances have different workflows.
 Improvements are welcome
     - Copy `Entitas.Generic`, `Entitas.Generic.Events` sources into same assembly as generated `Contexts` class
   - standalone without generator(preferred)